Top 1% Frisco & Plano Realtors | Bale Real Estate GroupTop 1% Frisco & Plano Realtors | Bale Real Estate Group

 Living in Plano: Schools, Safety & Commute

-When you are looking at the practical logistics of living here, there are three main factors that usually drive the decision: the schools, safety, and the daily drive.
+When you are looking at the practical logistics of living here, there are three main factors that usually drive the decision: the schools, safety, and the daily drive, all of which play a role in helping you make the right move.

 Schools